 Written byRivers Wong

-How to Fix Mac Stuck on Setting Up Your Mac?
+[Ventura Covered] How to Fix Mac Stuck on Setting Up Your Mac

-Summary: This article helps you fix the "Mac stuck on setting up your Mac" issue with some feasible solutions.
-Also, if you are worried about data loss under this condition, feel free to use iBoysoft Data Recovery for Mac to rescue your important files.
+Summary: This article helps you fix the "Mac stuck on setting up your Mac" issue after upgrading to macOS Ventura.
+Also, if you are worried about data loss under this condition, use iBoysoft Data Recovery for Mac to rescue your important files.

 Table of Contents: